 Chapter 39 of the Texas Business and Commerce Code prohibits "buyer's remorse" refunds in all but a handful of circumstances.
-Retailers such as automobile salesmen and store merchants are not obligated to let you out of a contract or return your money if you change your mind about buying a product.
+Whether you shop on the best car sites to buy a car or visit retailers for other expensive purchases, these sellers are not obligated to let you out of a contract or return your money if you change your mind about buying a product.

-Texas allows you a three-day period during which you can change your mind if a merchant sells you something in a location other than his place of business.
+The Texas refund law allows you a three-day period during which you can change your mind if a merchant sells you something in a location other than his place of business.
 This does not necessarily mean he has to come to your home.
 If you buy something at a convention center or flea market, this usually qualifies as well.

 Chapter 39 doesn't apply to merchandise you buy for less than $25.
 It also doesn't protect you if you bought insurance or farm equipment, no matter where the transaction took place.
 Also, if you begin negotiations for the merchandise at the seller's place of business, then conclude the deal elsewhere, this disqualifies you from changing your mind.
 Chapter 39 also does not apply to purchases made by telephone, the Internet or the postal service.

 The Public Utility Commission of Texas protects you against "slamming" by retail electric providers in separate legislation.
 Slamming involves the practice of one REP or retail electric provider canceling your account with your existing REP and switching your service to their own company without your consent or authorization.
 If this happens to you, you can break your contract with the new REP with no fees or penalties, but you have to take action within three business days.

-If you want to change your mind about a purchase under Chapter 39, sign and date the notice of cancellation given to you by the seller and send it back to her within three days.
+If you want to change your mind about a purchase under the Chapter 39 Texas refund law, sign and date the notice of cancellation given to you by the seller and send it back to her within three days.
 It's a two-part form.
 Send the seller the top copy and keep the bottom one for your records.
 The seller then has 10 business days to refund your money back and return any contract you might have signed, as well as any trade-in items you might have given her.